ShubhamGiri95/SeedScripts/README.md

 2. Connect to your desired environment (NonProd or Prod).
 3. Replace placeholder values like:
    - 'EnterAdminUser'
+   - 'User', 'Description'
-   - 'EnterPasswordHere'
+   - 'EnterPassword'
-   - 'EnterReportCode', 'EnterPermissionId'
+   - 'EnterReportCode', 'EnterPermissionId' and etc.
 4. Execute the corresponding script file:
-   - For production setup: 000_SeedScript_Prod_SingleUserMapping.sql
+   - For production setup: SeedScript_Prod_SingleUserMapping.sql
-   - For non-production setup: 000_SeedScript_NonProd_ADO_SingleUserMapping.sql
+   - For non-production setup: SeedScript_NonProd_ADO_SingleUserMapping.sql